joaomsa/joaomsa.github.io/_posts/2013-10-22-spotting_deployment_regressions_like_a_boss.markdown

 set(:copy_exclude)  { %x(git clean -ndX).split("\n").each { |file|
                        file.sub!("Would remove ", "") }}
 ```
-Next on every invocation of Capistrano we've also got to make sure we're loading our recipes and variables in the right order so we manually load our file with the `-f` flag.
+On every invocation of Capistrano we've also got to make sure we're loading our recipes and variables in the right order, we manually load our files with the `-f` flag.

 It's not particularly wise to try this on a production server and risk unnecessary downtime or database corruption, so spin up a VM and use it as the deploy target.
 Capistrano also allows us to easily change our deployment machine using the `HOSTS` environment variable.